 The University of Hong Kong’s (HKU) management has issued a warning to its student union, urging it to axe a screening of Lost in the Fumes, a documentary about jailed pro-independence activist and alumnus Edward Leung.

-The documentary’s director Nora Lam, also an HKU graduate, told HKFP on Tuesday that she would be “extremely disappointed,” if the screening could not go head, whilst the union has pledged to proceed despite warnings.
+The documentary’s director Nora Lam, also an HKU graduate, told HKFP on Tuesday that she would be “extremely disappointed,” if the screening could not go ahead, whilst the union has pledged to proceed despite warnings.

 HKU’s Student Union (HKUSU) had planned on screening the film in early February, but staff from the university contacted the union’s committee to discuss “possibly illegal” issues over the film’s screening.
 Citing union Vice-President Tracy Cheung and other sources, the union’s Campus TV reported on Tuesday that the university indicated that security guards may be deployed to block the screening, if it were to go ahead.